-2011 £000 2010 £000
+2012 £000 2011 £000

 Investments 1 1

 1 1

-Investments relate to stock held in trust to provide annual prizes for students.
+Investments relate to Government Loan Stock held in trust to provide annual prizes for students.

 On 30th September 2010, the College acquired 100 shares £1 ordinary shares in Watertrain Limited at par, representing 50% of the issued share capital.
 The total consideration paid was £100.
 Watertrain Limited is a company incorporated in the United Kingdom and whose principal activity is the training of apprentices in the utilities sector.